AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 You might have to distinguish your implementation according to whether a pointer or an array was passed.
-This, of course, requires that a passed array wasn’t decayed yet.
+This, of course, requires that a passed array wasn't decayed yet.

 To distinguish these cases, you have to detect whether arrays are passed.